zorojuro5145/wing-fighter.github.io/GuildTechnology/index.md

  {% capture notice-updateDEV %}

- To see upgrade costs please click on required Legion Technology.
+ To see **Upgrade Costs** please click on required Legion Technology.

- Tip: Right now, the additional "Fighter Enhancement" technologies are disabled.
-It contains "Increase Fighter attack" and "Increase Fighter HP" for eaach fighter type N to SSR.
+ **Tip**: Right now, the additional "Fighter Enhancement" technologies are disabled.
+It contains "Increase XX Fighter attack" and "Increase XX Fighter HP" for eaach fighter type(from N to SSR).

 {% endcapture %}